Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

             gcloud deployment-manager deployments create ${INFRA_ID}-worker --config 06_worker.yaml

 38. With the node deployments created, there should be 2 CSRs in a pending state, we need to approve these.
-Once you approve the first 2, there will be 2 additional CSRs generated by those nodes, therefore, 4 CSRs (in sequence of 2 CSRs each) in total that we must approve.
+Once we approve the first 2, there will be 2 additional CSRs generated by those nodes, therefore, 4 CSRs (in sequence of 2 CSRs each) in total that we must approve.

         oc get csr
         oc adm certificate approve <csr name>

-39. Now if you run `oc get nodes`, you should be able to see your worker nodes too.
+39. Now if we run `oc get nodes`, we should be able to see the worker nodes too.

-### Creating a second Internal Loadbalancer for worker plane traffic
+### Creating a second Internal Load Balancer for worker plane traffic

 NOTE: *The steps in this section are needed so that we can have a single IP address to which our `*.apps` traffic can be forwarded to and eventually be loadbalanced between the worker nodes.
-Alternatively, you can skip creating this second load balancer.
-Instead, when creating the wildcard DNS entry for `*.apps` you can opt for 'weighted round robin' Routing Policy and simply add the IP addresses of both worker nodes with a weight of 1000 for each.
+Alternatively, you can skip creating this second load balancer, and instead, when creating the wildcard DNS entry for `*.apps` you can opt for 'weighted round robin' Routing Policy and simply add the IP addresses of both worker nodes with a weight of 1000 for each.
 In production, however, it is advisable to take the approach of a load balancer so that it can become scalable, and new worker nodes can be added easily to the cluster without impacting any application routing.*

 40. We will now create 2 new unmanaged instance groups for each of our worker nodes.
 This is because, later we will be creating another internal load balancer that will forward the worker node specific traffic.
-    1. Go to **‘Compute Engine’** > **‘Instance Groups’**
+    1. Go to **‘Compute Engine’** > **‘Instance Groups’**.
-    2. Click on **‘Create Instance Group’** and select **‘New unmanaged instance group’**
+    2. Click on **‘Create Instance Group’** and select **‘New unmanaged instance group’**.
     3. Enter the relevant details like name, region & zone.
-Ensure region & zone is the same as where your worker nodes reside.
+Ensure region & zone is the same as where our worker nodes reside.
     4. For networking options:
        1. Network: ocp-network (Name of your network that hosts the cluster)
        2. Subnetwork: worker-subnet (needs to be the name of your worker nodes subnet)
        3. VM Instances: Select one of the worker nodes from the drop-down list.
-    5. Click **‘Create’**
+    5. Click **‘Create’**.
     6. Repeat steps i., ii., iii.,iv. & v. for creating a second instance group that will have the second worker node in it.

 41. Now we create a new internal load balancer that will have the 2 instance groups we created in the previous step as backends:
-    1. Go to **‘Network Services’** > **‘Loadbalancing’**
+    1. Go to **‘Network Services’** > **‘Loadbalancing’**.
-    2. Click on **‘Create Load Balancer’** > Select **‘TCP load balancing’**
+    2. Click on **‘Create Load Balancer’** > Select **‘TCP load balancing’**.
     3. Select the following options:
        1. Internet facing or Internal only: *Only Between my VMs*
        2. Multiple regions or Single region: *Single Region*
        3. Click **‘Continue’**
     4. Enter the name & region.
-    5. For the network, select your network name to which your VM Instances are connected. (‘ocp-network ‘in our exercise)
+    5. For the network, select your network name to which your VM Instances are connected. (‘ocp-network ‘in this exercise).
     6. For **Backend Configuration**:
        1. Select one of the instance groups we created in the previous step, click Done.
        2. Add another backend by selecting the second instance group we created in the previous step, click Done.